ballerina-platform/ballerina-dev-website/swan-lake/learn/testing-ballerina-code/writing-tests.md

 ### @test:AfterSuite {}

-The function specified after the annotation will be run once after all of the tests in the test suite is run.
+The function specified after the annotation will be run once after all of the tests in the test suite are run.
 This can be used for cleaning up the test suite level aspects.
 The test suite covers tests related to a module.

 ***Example:***